Every Tuesday, All Saints Church, Pasadena, offers an on-line Centering Prayer meeting from 7:00 to 7:45pm.

 The body is like Mary, and each of us has a Jesus inside.

-Who is not in labour, holy labour?
+Who is not in labor, holy labor?
 Every creature is.

 See the value of true art, when the earth or a soul is in